acdh-oeaw/vicav-app/DATASTRUCTURE.md

 We use NoSketchEngine as the search engine beckend.
 There is a workflow that takes TEI texts or ELAN files and converts them to TEI with the text tokenized.
 Search results from NoSketchEngine are resolved to w-tags in XML files that are genereated using the above workflow that also generates the NoSketchEngine verticals.
-The xml:id attributes on any w-tag in the vicav_corpus collection needs to be unique within the collection.
+The xml:id attributes on any tei:w-tag in the vicav_corpus collection needs to be unique within the collection.
 We therefore usually prefix the token ID with a document ID.

 The corpus in NoSketchEngine has to have the same name as the project configured in vicav_projects.

+Documents in this collection are identified using the text in a tei:idno-tag with a type attribute that ends with `CorpusID`.
+This tag has to exist.
+If there is a tei:teiCorpus document for metadata the tei:teiHeader in this document and the document containing the content in tei:body are linked using this identifier.

 For a schema example see: